ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 Create something that is real enough to have the feel of the interaction of the main tasks, and no, you don't need a designer for this, it's a fake, like movie setup.

-We like to use Google's Venture Spring Process [ADD LINK], but sometimes you only need to do some mockups on a white board, iterate over that and that will create a mockup good enough.
+We like to use Google's Venture Spring Process [ADD LINK] because is a proven profesional process, but sometimes you only need to do some mockups on a white board, iterate over that and that will create a mockup good enough.

 With the screen views in place and tested a little, you should have a view of the main screens of your system integration.
 You are now ready to start modeling your data

 ### Visual Overview Of the End Process
-Here is a simplified view of the process:
+Here is a simplified view of integrated systems life cycle:

 1. Frequently load data from **sources**
 2. Constantly match sources data to **master data**